komali2/blog/content/posts/my-emacs-environment/index.md

 {{< img src="magitlogauthors.png" alt="Screenshot of magit git log showing an author list in emacs.">}}

-I select myself with `RET`, then am brought back to the `git log` options, where I press `l` to log on the current branch (I think that's what I mean).
+I select myself with `RET`, then am brought back to the `git log` options, where I press `l` to log on the current branch (I think that's what `l` means).
 I'm shown a list of all commits that match my flags:

 {{< img src="magitlogcommits.png" alt="Screenshot of magit git log showing a list of commits in emacs.">}}